AirAsia announces free rescheduling of bookings till May 15

-New Delhi, April 18 (IANS) AirAsia India has announced free rescheduling on all flights for bookings till May 15, 2021.
+New Delhi: AirAsia India has announced free rescheduling on all flights for bookings till May 15, 2021.

 In a statement, the airline said that guests can now make unlimited changes for all bookings and changes made till May 15, irrespective of the travel dates, without incurring any flight change fees.